ubsuny/ShallowWater-CP2P2024/data_type_documentation.md

 ### C Data Types

 In C, PETSc introduces several data types that encapsulate underlying complex data structures.
+For more detailed information on these data types, please look at the [PETSc Data Types Documentation](https://petsc.org/release/docs/manualpages/Sys/PETScDataTypes.html).
 Here are some of the core data types:

 - **Vec**: Represents vectors (arrays) in PETSc.
 Used for storing and manipulating vectors in parallel.
 - **Mat**: Represents matrices in PETSc.
 Supports various matrix operations and storage formats.
 - **KSP**: The Krylov Subspace solver context.
 Used for solving linear systems.
-- **SNES**: Represents the nonlinear solver context in PETSc, used for solving nonlinear systems.
+- **SNES**: Represents the nonlinear solver context in PETSc, which is used for solving nonlinear systems.

 ### Python Data Types